Goodman surgery and projectively Anosov flows: Introduction

 In \cite{BBP} Bonatti, Bowden and Potrie sketch the construction of a projectively Anosov flow in a hyperbolic $3$-manifold that has attracting or repelling orbits (therefore not Anosov) with taut invariant foliations using an adaptation of the {\it hyperbolic plugs} as defined by B\'{e}guin, Bonatti and Yu in \cite{BBY}.

-Using \fullref{thm2} we construct new families of non-Anosov bi-contact structures on hyperbolic manifolds.
+Using \fullref{thm2} we construct new families of non-Anosov, bi-contact structures on hyperbolic manifolds.

-\begin{maincorollary} There are infinitely many hyperbolic manifolds that carry bi-contact structures with invariant foliations with leaves of genus $g>1$. \end{maincorollary}
+\begin{maintheorem} A $(1,q)$-Dehn surgery on the figure-eight knot supports infinitely many non-homotopic bi-contact structures.
+The associated pA-flows are not Anosov and contain an invariant surface of genus $g>0$. \end{maintheorem}

 The construction of \fullref{Non} is roughly as follows.
-Mitsumatsu (\cite{Mit}, \cite{Mit2}) introduces a special family of tight bi-contact structures called {\it propellers} on every $T^2$-bundles over the circle.
+Mitsumatsu (\cite{Mit}, \cite{Mit2}) introduces an infinite family of tight bi-contact structures called {\it propellers} on every $T^2$-bundles over the circle.
 For instance, consider the Anosov automorphism of $ T^2$ induced by the linear map

 and consider the torus bundle over the circle $M(0)=T^2\times [0,1]/\sim$, where the equivalence relation $\sim$ is defined by $(x,0)\sim(A(x),1)$.
 The complement of the knot $K$ given by the suspension of $(0,0)$ is diffeomorphic to the complement of the figure-eight knot in $S^3$.
 Call $M(q)$ the manifold obtained by performing Dehn $(1,q)$-surgery on $K$ in $M(0)$.
 As a consequence of a celebrated result of Thurston \cite{Th}, $M(q)$ is hyperbolic except when $q\in \{0,\pm1,\pm2,\pm3,\pm4\}$.
 It is easy to see that if $M(0)$ is equipped with a propeller, $K$ is always a Legendrian-transverse knot.
-Therefore, we can apply the surgery described in \fullref{thm2} to produce an infinite family of hyperbolic manifolds andowed with a bi-contact structure.
-We show that there exists a special choice of the propeller such that a bi-contact $(1,q)$-surgery yields exactly the manifolds $M(q)$.
-Finally, the existence of leaves of genus $g>0$ in the new invariant foliations is a consequence of the presence of exceptional compact leaves in the invariant foliations of the initial flow.
-This shows that the new flows are not Anosov.
+Therefore, we can apply the surgery described in \fullref{thm2} on $M(0)$ to produce $M(q)$ endowed with an infinite family of new bi-contact structures.